Fedrik24/WebScrap/README.md

 for now i just make Webscrapping to all website ( i hope )

+# NEWS! <br />
+I have been added some random topic for Wiki. in wikipedia there's bunch of topic you can search so you as user can choose which topic you want to generate and then there's a SubTopic in here SubTopic will Randomly Choose and then show it to you.
+Loop Forever.

 # Requirement to use this<br />
 1.Python8.5<br />
 2.pip python<br />